williamhoos/testrepo/docs/source/data.rst

 The primary data contained in the table is described below:

 #.
-The **id** column is auto-incremented, and contains an integer of up to 20 characters.
+The **id** is auto-incremented, and contains an integer of up to 20 characters.
 In operation, the mySQL server assigns a unique ID value automatically whenever a new record is inserted into the database.
 As of October 2016, there are over 2 million records that have been entered into the beta database, and ____ million records in the production database.
+|
 #.
 The **survey_id** designates the survey to which the answer pertains.
+|
 #.
 The **session_id** indicates the session the user was in when the answer was provided.

 #.
 The **date_added** indicates the date and time when the question was answered.